sergiocollado/potpourri/aws_notes.md

   Less install

-  easteisnt way to install is : python .py instals
+  easte isnt way to install is : python .py instals

   s3cmd-1.5.0-alpha1
   ```

-  we have provide the kees> using > credential needed, > access credenctiasn "Aceess Keys´2"
+  we have provide the keys> using > credential needed, > access credenctials "Aceess Keys´2"

   intall the keys.